Low grade mucinous neoplasm I (LAMN I)

 How is it diagnosed?

-Patients can often present with appendicitis and require an appendicectomy.
+Patients can often present with appendicitis and need to have their appendix removed.
 Others have discomfort and are investigated with an ultrasound or CT scan and the appendix can appear enlarged (this is called a mucocele).

 Treatment for LAMN I

 Being diagnosed with a LAMN I means the growth has remained inside the appendix and does not require any further treatment.
-We do however like to monitor patients with yearly CT scans and blood tests for 5 years to make sure no spread develops, which very rarely happens.
+We do however like to monitor you with a CT scan and blood test 18 months post surgery and on the 4 year anniversary of your surgery (your consultant may sometimes slightly alter the surveillance pathway).